Asymptotic false discovery control of the Benjamini-Hochberg procedure for pairwise comparisons: Further proofs for ULLNpf

 uniformly in all $(i, j)$ and $0 \leq t \leq \sqrt{2 \log m}$, for sufficiently large $n$.

-\eqref{upper}: Since $t_L$ can be a negative number, \eqref{2sampCramer} is not directly applicable.
+\eqref{upper}: Since $t_L$ can be a negative number, Cram\'er-type moderate deviation results (\lemref{changzhou}) is not directly applicable.
 However, we can do a separation argument: For any $t \in [1, \sqrt{2 \log m}]$, for large enough $n$ it must be that $t_L \geq 0$, hence with the same argument for proving \eqref{lower}, we have

 For any $t \in [0, 1)$, we have